 repaircommand to remove orphaned services.

-- Changed the threshold for automatically disabling table stats
+- Changed the threshold for automatically disabling table stats when adding

 mysql:metricsservice to 1000 tables on the server.
 Table stats were previously automatically disabled only if there were over 10 000 tables.
 You can still manually disable table stats using

 pmm-admin add mysql --disable-tablestats.
 For more information, see What are common performance considerations?.